BrazzerDog/BrazzerDog/README.md

 - 💞️ I’m looking to collaborate on anybody
 - 📫 How to reach me @Cissccoo - Telegram
 - 😄 Pronouns: Him
-- ⚡ Fun fact: that is a kind new account
+- ⚡ Fun fact: LA is not the same anymore

           .--.
          |o_o |